cicada-lang/cicada-plct/docs/books/the-little-typer/99-appendix-b.md

 where an argument of the relation is viewed as output, and the output is uniquely determined by all other arguments (inputs).

-To translate relations to functions, we must observe which argument of the relation is its output, and writing them in form of `(input, ...) -> output`.
+To translate a relation to a function, we must observe which argument of the relation is its output, and writing them in form of `(input, ...) -> output`.